blockchain-lab-um/masca/packages/docs/docs/getting-started.md

 pnpm add @blockchain-lab-um/masca-connector
 ```

-Masca is installed and initialized using the function `enableMasca`.
-After Masca is installed, this function returns `Masca` object that you can use to retrieve the API interface.
+Masca installs and initializes using the function `enableMasca` .
+After the installation, `enableMasca` returns the `Masca` object used to retrieve the API.

 A minimal example of initializing Masca and invoking one of the API methods: